-- Ensure the connection between the shower tray and the covering with a suitable material, bearing in mind that we need an expansion seal such as Butech P-404, which is polyurethane putty with an amazing adhesion, elasticity and resistance to atmospheric agents.
+- Ensure the connection between the shower tray and the covering and flooring with a suitable material, bearing in mind that we need an expansion seal such as Butech P-404, which is polyurethane putty with an amazing adhesion, elasticity and resistance to atmospheric agents.

 - Place the grid trim in the shower tray plug hole.

 * This installation of changing a bathtub for a shower tray is a generic example of a quick installation with a standard shower tray.
 It may vary depending on the space, type of plumbing installation, materials used and other characteristics of the project.
 We can find some cases in which the bathroom has a drain tap, so we will have to adapt the installation to this.
 It is important not to install a drain tap and an individual trap in series in any case, since an air bubble will be created, and this will prevent the correct water drainage.

 Contacting a professional installer is recommended, as well as having a reliable material supplier, who will oversee the work and ensure the highest quality in the final result.
 Following safety regulations for material handling is also recommended.

 Remember that you must also adapt the taps for the shower.
 To avoid further work, you can opt for a shower column with points close to those of the old bathtub.